Breaking the Weak Recovery Limit in Random Phase Retrieval with Learned Regularizers: Results

+To construct complex-valued signals, we start from real-valued grayscale images, map pixel values in $[0,1]$ linearly to phases in $[-\pi/2,\pi/2]$, and assign unit magnitude.

-For TV, which does not depend on $\sigma$, we solve \eqref{eq:main_obj} once from complex Gaussian noise $\mathbf x_0\sim\mathcal{CN}(\mathbf 0,\mathbf I)$.
-For MFoE, we exploit the noise parameter through a continuation scheme: we solve the problem three times, starting with $\sigma=1$, then $\sigma=1/4$, and finally $\sigma=1/16$.
+For TV, which does not depend on $\sigma$, we solve \eqref{eq:main_obj} once starting from complex Gaussian noise $\mathbf x_0\sim\mathcal{CN}(\mathbf 0,\mathbf I)$ using Algorithm \ref{alg:fast_restart}.
+For CRR, WCRR and MFoE, we exploit the noise parameter through a continuation scheme: we solve the problem three times, starting with $\sigma=1/4$, then $\sigma=1/16$, and finally $\sigma=1/64$ in the noiseless case.
+In the noisy case, the same strategy is applied, but starting at $\sigma=1$.
 The first run is initialized with $\mathbf x_0 \sim \mathcal{CN}(\mathbf 0,\mathbf I)$, subsequent runs with the previous solution.
 This progressively refines the reconstruction from coarse to fine.
-Additionally, in the first MFoE run, we down-weight the data-fitting term to avoid poor local minima---whenever $\alpha>0.25$, we subsample $\mathbf S$ to one quarter of its entries.
+Additionally, in the first run, we modify the data-fitting term to avoid poor local minima---whenever $\alpha>0.25$, we randomly subsample $\mathbf S$ to one quarter of its entries.